Case Study: Delivering Quality with Innovation

 Manufacturing Process

 The four small pierced holes labeled in the image are smaller than the actual material thickness.
 This presents a problem because the continued force of the punch going through the material creates a higher probability of the punch breaking off or becoming off target.
-And three of these four holes are on non-flat surfaces which also makes the piercing operation more challenging.
+Three of these four holes are on non-flat surfaces which also makes the piercing operation more challenging.

 Design and build a subtool for this piercing operation in the progressive stamping die.
 This design presents two key benefits.